e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 Information is passed from the computer to the Arduino with standardized *commands*, and from it to the computer in a preformated string - *data*.
 The execution of the experiment uses *protocols*.

 Please refer to the [Wiki](../../wiki) for more detailed documentation.
+If you found a bug or want to contact the development team, please open an issue.